 - Read bitmap for low MSRs (located at the MSR-bitmap address).
-This contains one bit for each MSR address in the range 00000000H - 00001FFFH.
+This contains one bit for each MSR address in the range 00000000H 00001FFFH.
 The bit determines whether an execution of RDMSR applied to that MSR causes a VM exit. - Read bitmap for high MSRs (located at the MSR-bitmap address plus 1024).
 This contains one bit for each MSR address in the range C0000000H - C0001FFFH.
 The bit determines whether an execution of RDMSR applied to that MSR causes a VM exit. - Write bitmap for low MSRs (located at the MSR-bitmap address plus 2048).
 This contains one bit for each MSR address in the range 00000000H - 00001FFFH.
 The bit determines whether an execution of WRMSR applied to that MSR causes a VM exit. - Write bitmap for high MSRs (located at the MSR-bitmap address plus 3072).
 This contains one bit for each MSR address in the range C0000000H - C0001FFFH.
 The bit determines whether an execution of WRMSR applied to that MSR causes a VM exit.

 A logical processor uses these bitmaps if and only if the "use MSR bitmaps" control is 1.
-If the bitmaps are used, execution of an I/O instruction causes a VM exit if a bit in the I/O bitmaps corresponding to a port it accesses is 1.
+If the bitmaps are used, an execution of RDMSR or WRMSR causes a VM exit if the value of RCX is in neither of the ranges covered by the bitmaps or if the appropriate bit in the MSR bitmaps (corresponding to the instruction and the RCX value) is 1.
 See Section 21.1.3 for details.
 If the bitmaps are used, their address must be 4-KByte aligned.

-20.6.9 Executive-VMCS Pointer
+20.6.10 Executive-VMCS Pointer